JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 ## Uses Per Round

-Uses Per Round represent the number of times some skill governed action can be preformed in a round.
+Uses Per Round represent the number of times some skill governed action can be preformed in a combat round.
+Taking firearms as an example, the faster the fire rate and easier it is to reload, the better it's Uses Per Round should be.
+For instance, a flint lock pistol should have a far slower Uses Per Round as compared to a modern hand gun.

-This rule is mainly used for determining how many times a weapon/spell can be used in combat rounds.
-In this context, if a character depletes their Uses Per Round provided by their weapon/spell, then they can no longer use that weapon/spell that combat round and are instead forced to dodge if they are being attacked.
+If a character completely depletes their Uses Per Round for a combat round they can no longer use there combat roll for that combat round and are instead forced to dodge if they are being attacked.

 ### Uses Per Round calculations

 Uses Per Round is calculated using the following equation:

 ( (Number of Skill Dice) + (Dice Amount Adjustment) )/ (Combat Roll Divisor), rounded down to the nearest whole number only if above 1, to a maximum of (Max Uses Per Round Option)

+For example, if a character had 7 dice in their governing skill dice pool with a Uses Per Round of "Quick", 7 divided by 3 is 2.333, which rounded down is 2.
+There is non "Max UPR" for "Quick" so they would have 2 Uses Per Round for that round.

 |      Name      | Combat Roll Divisor | Dice Amount Adjustment | Max Uses Per Round Option |
 | :------------: | :-----------------: | :--------------------: | :-----------------------: |